 Please note that Ultrasound may be used to examine breast tissue in younger patients.
 A mammogram is often unsuitable for imaging on the more dense breast tissue associated with younger women.

-When patients are having their scan, they will be provided with headphones to listen to their favourite music.
+When patients are having their private MRI scan, they will be provided with headphones to listen to their favourite music.
 Our radiologists are able to talk to patients throughout their scan providing reassurance and support.

 Nuclear medicine is a specialised area of radiology that uses very small amounts of radioactive materials, or radio-pharmaceuticals, to examine organ function and structure.
 A small amount of a radioactive material is given to the patient via injection, inhalation or in tablet form prior to the scan.